Qiskit/rustworkx/docs/source/tutorial/dags.rst

 In this example we created a 5 node directed path graph.
 This shows the directionality of the edges in the graph with the arrow head pointing to the target node.
-Each edge has a source and target
+Each edge has a source and target.

 Directed Acyclic Graphs
 =======================